 "Na Pali" means "The Cliffs" in Hawaiia

-As we know now, Kauai’s origin is volcanic.
-The Nā Pali Coast’s cliffs are composed of basaltic lava flows.
-The steep 4,000 foot cliffs that make up this coast were formed as the result of a huge landslide millions of years ago.
+result of a huge landslide millions of years ago.
 The landslide was created by a change, or shift and forced part of the land to slip down into the ocean.

-Chemical weathering, salt weathering, and erosion have continued to sculpt and form this area making the Nā Pali Coast the second fastest eroding location in the world.
+weathering, and erosion have continued to sculpt and form this area making the

-Note the crossbedding layers of Basalt and how its color and stratigraphy have changed due to oxidation
+(Strong wave action along the coast) Note the crossbedding layers of Basalt and how its color and stratigraphy have changed due to oxidation |

-( Vertical slopes, with knife-edged divides and steep chutes formed by landslides, water runoff and other forms of weathering )
+( Vertical slopes, with knife-edged divides and steep chutes formed by landslides, water runoff and other forms of weathering ) |

-(Perfect example of oceanic waves breaking down a weak zone
+(Perfect example of oceanic waves breaking down a weak zone in a rock and forming a sea cave) |

 The sea caves along the Nā Pali Coast are an unforgettable sight.
 Sea caves originate in the side of a costal cliff along a weak zone, known as a fault or crack.
 The Nā Pali Coast’s sea caves are formed by a dike, which is when a well-eroded rock is found within a stonger, larger rock.
 Due to wave action, the weak area in the rock begins to erode and caves are able to form.

-(View of a sea cave along the Nā Pali Coast by boat)
+(View of a sea cave along the Nā Pali Coast by boat) Notice the cracks and fischers as well as the calcite, deposited by water percolating through the permeable bassalt rock |

-Notice the salt crystal growth in the ridges of the rocks as well as the areas where the soil was been oxidized
+(An areal view of a sea cave along the Nā Pali Coast) Notice the salt crystal growth in the ridges of the rocks as well as the areas where the soil was been oxidized |

 The Nā Pali Coast's weathering and erosion is not all caused by organic and environmental changes.
 It was discovered recently that hikers and campers, as well as feral animals, such as pigs and goats created unnatural erosion process and were damaging the natural ecosystem of this unique area.
 This was creating more rockfalls, mudslides and reef siltation.
 Currently, efforts are being made to slow down this unnatural process.